 After analyzing the information in the file, the review officer will render their decision and notify the applicant by mail.

-When a review is requested, the SAAQ’s decision may be upheld by the review board.
+When a review is requested, the SAAQ’s decision may be upheld by the review board and reject your request.

 If the applicant still disagrees with the decision, they can contest it before the Administrative Tribunal of Québec.
 Once again, the applicant has 60 days to contest.